sammy-kablammy/.config/quick_reference/neovim_quick_reference.md

 diagnostic messages throughout your code, try :e for just reopening the file on its own. wait for the LSP stuff to appear; don't try to open a new buffer in the middle of its loading

+generally, if things don't work, just do :LspZeroSetupServers